Kenneth-Lee/kernel-test-env-maker/README.md

 Introduction
 ------------
-Create a temp qemu image for test the lastest linux kernel tested on ubuntu 15.04 x86_64
+Create a temp qemu image for test the lastest linux kernel.
+Tested on ubuntu 15.04 x86_64

 files